- Feature Links

 Projects

-- PebbleFlex playground surface repairs will be completed at Fales and Jordan Parks.
+- PebbleFlex playground surface resealing will be completed at Fales Park.

 - Playground Engineered Wood Fiber will be added to parks where needed to maintain a safe depth.